varvet/serial/README.md

   h.attribute(:id, project.id)
   h.attribute(:projectName, project.name)

-  # This is how you create nested attributes.
   h.attribute(:client, project.client) do |h, client|
     h.attribute(:id, client.id)
     h.attribute(:name, client.name)
   end

-  # This is how you may compose serializers.
   h.attribute(:person, assignment.person, &PersonSerializer)

-  # This is how you create lists.
   h.map(:assignments, project.assignments) do |h, assignment|
     h.attribute(:id, assignment.id)
     h.attribute(:duration, assignment.duration)